 The RL-2 objective is to assess the waiting time between the RLM request transmission by the originating MCC and the reception of the RLM by the beacon.
-The test will characterise both the latency of the Cospas-Sarsat System to disseminate the RLM request and the overall latency of the RLS.
+The test will characterise both the latency of the Cospas-Sarsat System to disseminate the RLM request and the overall latency of the RLS in the context of the acknowledgment service.